Read This First

 Prompt 2: List and comment on any studies that have measured the rate at and conditions under which humans can change their characters or personalities.

-The section turns on Research by Roberts, Walton, and Viechtbauer (2006).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Research by Roberts, Walton, and Viechtbauer (2006) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 This longitudinal study, officially known as the Harvard Study of Adult Development, began in 1938 and tracked the lives of 268 Harvard sophomores.
 It aimed to identify predictors of healthy aging.
 Over the decades, the study has provided insights into how personalities can evolve over a lifetime.
 It showed that while certain traits remain relatively stable, aspects of personality related to emotional regulation and social skills can change significantly, especially influenced by life experiences and personal relationships.